Investment Corporation of Dubai: 2008–2015

-2016–2024
+2016–2026

 In 2016, ICD acquired Porto Montenegro Marina and Resort located in the world heritage site Bay of Kotor from Montport Capital.
 In 2017, ALEC Engineering and Contracting Limited was acquired by ICD.
 In October 2017, ICD listed a $200 million Sukuk on NASDAQ Dubai, its second conventional bond listing following the $300 million bond listing in 2014.
 In addition, two Sharia-compliant bonds, one worth $1 billion and another worth $700 million, were also listed on Nasdaq Dubai in 2017 and May 2014.

 In 2018, ICD acquired ISS Global Forwarding and made DAE a wholly-owned subsidiary in 2019.
 In 2020, the Government of Dubai transferred Dubai Multi Commodities Centre Authority to ICD.
 In 2020, ICD sold the W Washington D.C.
-Hotel to independent owners, established its ESG Management Committee, formalised its ESG Policy and Framework and commissioned the carbon footprint of its operations certified in line with the ISO 14064 Standard and the Greenhouse Gas (GHG) Protocol.
+Hotel to independent owners, established its ESG Management Committee, formalised its ESG Policy and Framework and commissioned the carbon footprint of its operations.
 In 2022, ICD disposed of its controlling stake in South Korean construction firm Ssangyong Engineering and Construction, selling shares to Global Sae-A Group in October.
 In 2023, ICD sold aswaaq to GMG in January and Columbus Centre Corporation (Cayman), which owns Mandarin Oriental NY Hotel to Reliance Industries.

 In 2024, ICD and Brookfield Corporation sold a 49% stake in ICD Brookfield Place to Abu Dhabi-based Lunate and Saudi Arabia's Olayan Financing Company.

+In October 2025, ALEC Holdings, a Dubai-based engineering and construction group wholly owned by ICD, listed 20 per cent of its shares on the Dubai Financial Market through an initial public offering that raised AED 1.4 billion.
+The IPO was the largest in the UAE construction sector by both valuation and size, and the first in the sector in over 15 years.
+ICD retained an 81.6 per cent stake in the company following the listing.
+ICD also increased its stake in Emirates Rawabi to 47.7%.

+In May 2026, ICD transferred its entire 22.27 per cent shareholding in Emaar Properties to Emirates Power Investment, a subsidiary of Dubai Holding.